AG500/Metaheuristic-project/README.md

 With multimodal function there could be a lot of local optimum.
 Therefore diersification is important.

 F3 Shifted Rosenbrock's function:
+This problem is quite hard, algortihms tend to block at (for D=50) fitness = 480  and fintness = 430.
+And below 430 the progression is very slow watever pramaters i used.
+THe dilema is to allow enough diversification to "cross" these two fitnesses but not o much so the convegence to the global optimum doesn't take to much time.

 F4 Shifted Rastrigin's function:

 There is a lot of local and narrow optimums here.
 Diversification is important, so the number of particles has to be high, and C1 > 0.5.
 Still, C2 need to be superior to assure a fast convergence to the global optimum.
+Less particules we have faster is the algorithm.
+When C2>1.2 and C1<C2 it goes quickly to the fitness 430 but take time to go to 390.

-D = 50:
+D = 50 :
 Parameters : Swarm Size = 20, C1 = 0.5, C2 = 1.3, w=0.1  Iterations = 1 000 000
-Results : Best fitness =    Time :  sec.
-Time to be at -329.9999 :
+Results : Best fitness = -329.999954   Time : 328.60 sec.
+Time to be at -329.9999 : 304.05 sec

 ![alt text](https://github.com/AG500/Metaheuristic-project/blob/master/Convergence%20curve%20Rastrigin%20D%3D50.JPG)

-D = 500:
+D = 500 :
 Parameters : Swarm Size = 20, C1 = 0.5, C2 = 1.3, w=0.1  Iterations = 5 000 000
 Results : Best fitness = -326.015924   Time : 14 161.56 sec.
 Time to be at -329.9999 : not reached